Explain the pathophysiology of eating disorders.

 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) was updated in 2013 resulting in a chapter now renamed Feeding and Eating Disorders.4 Disorders outlined in the chapter include pica (the ingestion of nonfood and nonnutritious materials), rumination disorder (involving the regurgitation of food), avoidant/restrictive food intake disorder (an eating disturbance secondary to lack of interest in or avoidance of food based on sensory features), binge eating disorder (BED; a new inclusion in the 5th edition characterized by episodes of binge eating) and the historically classic diagnoses of anorexia nervosa (AN) and bulimia nervosa (BN).
 This chapter will focus on AN, BN, and BED.

 The lifetime prevalence of AN is estimated to be 0.3% to 0.9%, and 90% of those affected are women.
 Lifetime prevalence of BN is 0.8% to 2.9%, and once more, women make up the majority of the patient population.
-BED prevalence estimates are in the range of 2% to 3.5%, with a lower ratio of women versus men affected compared to AN and BN, although women continue to have higher rates.5 Quality of life is negatively impacted by the presence of AN, BN, or BED, and it is associated with higher rates of hospitalizations, outpatient care, and ...
+BED prevalence estimates are in the range of 2% to 3.5%, with a lower ratio of women versus men affected compared to AN and BN, although women continue to have higher rates.5 Quality of life is negatively impacted by the presence of AN, BN, or BED, and it is associated with higher rates of hospitalizations, outpatient ...